mateozeas99/veronica/README.md

 $ psql -U postgres veronica-db < veronica/sql/veronica_schema.sql
 ```

-3. Execute the veronica_data sql script located in: **veronica/sql/veronica_data.sql**
+3. Execute the veronica_data sql script located in **veronica/sql/veronica_data.sql**

-4. Add the secret keystore at the end of the **postgresql.conf** file located in **{postgreSQL_path}/11/data/**
+4. Add the following property at the end of the **postgresql.conf** file located in **{postgreSQL_path}/11/data/**
 ```bash
 encrypt.key = 8qxBjzCdQkwdpu
 ```

-5. Restart PostgreSQL Server
+5. Restart PostgreSQL Server.

-6. As next step, you must install all the JAR files from additional_libs to the local Maven repository using the following commands:
+6. As next step, you must install all the JAR files localted in the **additional_libs** folder into your local Maven repository using the following commands:
 ```bash
 $ cd additional_libs
 mvn install:install-file -Dfile=jss-4.2.5.jar -DgroupId=org.mozilla -DartifactId=jss -Dversion=4.2.5 -Dpackaging=jar